yklim9938/vue-dog-form/README.md

 ### message(error)

 The function to generate validation message.
-The `error` object has the following parameters:
+The `error` object has the following properties:

 | Parameters | Info |Type | Examples
 | -- | -- | -- | -- |